edoardosaputelli/Computer-Ethics---Paper/README.md

 # The necessity of redesigning the international laws on the ethical approach to war due to the Information Revolution

+Computer Ethics - Paper - From the course held at PoliMi during the year 2021/2022. <br />
 Author: Edoardo Saputelli

 ## Abstract